paulsengroup/hictk/docs/quickstart_api.rst

   }

-It is often the case that we need access to more information that just bin IDs and counts.
+It is often the case that we need access to more information than just bin IDs and counts.
 Joining genomic coordinates to pixel counts can be done as follows:

 .. code-block:: cpp